jhuckaby/Cronicle/README.md

 ### web_direct_connect

 When this property is set to `false` (which is the default), the Cronicle Web UI will connect to whatever hostname/port is on the URL.
-It is expected that this hostname/port will always resolve to your master server.
+It is expected that this hostname/port will always resolve to your primary server.
 This is useful for single server setups, situations when your users do not have direct access to your Cronicle servers via their IPs or hostnames, or if you are running behind some kind of reverse proxy.

 If you set this parameter to `true`, then the Cronicle web application will connect *directly* to your individual Cronicle servers.
 This is more for multi-server configurations, especially when running behind a [load balancer](#load-balancers) with multiple backup servers.
-The Web UI must always connect to the master server, so if you have multiple backup servers, it needs a direct connection.
+The Web UI must always connect to the primary server, so if you have multiple backup servers, it needs a direct connection.

 Note that the ability to watch live logs for active jobs requires a direct web socket connection to the server running the job.
 For that feature, this setting has no effect (it always attempts to connect directly).